Jesstella/flaring_m_dwarfs/README.md

 - Final sample file for stellar population.
 - Comparison histograms between the TRILEGAL sample, the M17 sample and the outputted stellar population as a function of temperature, logg and Kepler magnitude.

-2) To check that there are not to many repeats in the TRILEGAL sample and that it has roughly the same amount of stars as the Shibayama (2013) sample, use check_sample_for_repeats.py.
-Output:
-- The size of the sample and the size of the Shibayama sample.
-- The amount of stars which show repeats.
-- The percentage of the sample which has a repeating star.
-- Which star has the most repeats.
-- Plot showing a histogram of how many stars repeat as a function of how often they repeat.
-- Two HR diagrams (logg vs. teff) showing the amount of repeats in a star as color.
-- Two histograms of the samples overplotted along with vertical lines anywhere there may be an anomaly in the data (manually inputted).

-3) To cut the sample down to just contain G/M binaries as would have been seen in the Shibayama sample, use full_code_sample_to_cut.py
+2) To cut the sample down to just contain G/M binaries as would have been seen in the Shibayama sample, use full_code_sample_to_cut.py
 Output:
 - Histograms in temp, logg and Kepler magnitude at the M17 cut stage, before the sample is cut to Shibayama or binaries added.
 - File containing the stars, cut to the Shibayama sample, so only G stars consistent with their parameters remain.